Hebrew and Judaic Studies (2022 - 2024)

 HBRJD-UA 500 Seminar.
 Offered periodically.
 Zweig.
 2 points.

 In the pre-State period (to 1948) the Zionist movement mobilized support through the camera lens, projecting a specific image of Palestine/the Land of Israel and an idealized view of the creation of a new Hebrew nation.
-The medium was used both for advocacy and for self-definition.
 Following the creation of Israel, film was an important means of social integration, creating shared images of the dramatic events surrounding the creation of the nation and its early years.
-Examination and consideration of these developments and the political and social dimensions of cinema.
+Broad consideration of the political and social dimensions of cinema.